JamieMagee/ChaineFMProject/README.md

 Chaine FM [![Build Status](https://travis-ci.org/JamieMagee/ChaineFMProject.png?branch=master)](https://travis-ci.org/JamieMagee/ChaineFMProject)
 =========

 An Android app for listening to [Chaine FM](http://chainefm.com) on the go.
+Requires Android 3.0 (API level 11) or higher.

 **NOTE** As Chaine FM is currently off air the app is being tested with another station, and the contact page will send messages to a test number/email address.